-Evaluation Criteria Points

-1. Ability to provide comprehensive maintenance services at the transit agency's location within thirty days.
-10
+1. Evaluation Criteria Ability to provide comprehensive maintenance services at the transit agency's location within thirty days.
+Points 10 2.
+Prior experience with bus maintenance 15 3.
+Proposed scope of work (completeness) 15 4.
+Training and experience of mechanics 10 5.
+Prior experience in maintenance contracting 10 6.
+Financial capabilities 10 7.
+Ability to meet Disadvantage Business Enterprise (DBE) goals of the transit agency 10 8.
+Results of the interview with the on site manager 10 9.
+Price of the proposed services Total Points 10 100

-within timey days.

-2. Prior experience with bus maintenance 15

-3. Proposed scope of work (completeness) 15

-4. Training and experience of mechanics 10

-5. Prior experience in maintenance contracting 10

-6. Financial capabilities 10

-7, Ability to meet Disadvantage Business Enterprise (DBE) goals of the transit agency 10

-8. Results of the interview with the on site manager 10

-9. Price of the proposed services 10

-Total Points 100